brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 #### What is a pathogenic genetic Copy Number Variants (CNV)?

-A pathogenic CNV is a gain or a loss of the portion of the DNA, which encompassed genes essential for the normal development of an individual, and which is formally associated to neurodevelopmental disorders or psychiatric disorders.
+A pathogenic CNV is a gain or a loss of a DNA portion, which encompassed genes essential for the normal development of an individual, and which is formally associated to neurodevelopmental disorders or psychiatric disorders.

 <p align="center"> <img src="Figure 1_page-0001.jpg">
 </p>

-**Figure 1:** Representation of the 16p11.2 locus.
-A. 16p11.2 locus with genes (Refseq indentification) and segmental duplications corresponding to breakpoint 4 and 5 (where the DNA is more susceptible to break).
+**Figure 1:** Representation of the 16p11.2 CNV.
+A. 16p11.2 region with genes (Refseq indentification) and segmental duplications corresponding to breakpoint 4 and 5 (where the DNA is more susceptible to break).
 Coordinates are based on Hg19 version of the genome reference.
 B. Coding genes encompassed in the 16p11.2 locus and scores corresponding to their intolerance to loss of function (pLI, observed/expected (o/e), and LOEUF defined by gnomAD v.2.1.1, Karczewski et al., bioRxiv, 2019).
 Genes in red are intolerant to loss of function.

 <font size="1.5">Source: Chapter in press</font>